-You have a digital SLR camera.
-And you want to get the most out of it.
-Or take lots of photos, but know you could make more of them.
+You have a good camera, probably an SLR.
+And you want to get more from it.
+Or you take lots of photos, but know they could improve.

-Paul Clarke offers four course topics: from the basics of how a camera works and what makes a good image, through to advanced editing.
+I run four courses: from the basics of how a camera works and what makes a good image, through to advanced editing.

 Photography Basics